hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 ```
 Example of computing snapshot advancement threshold

-Suppose an address book has the following weights: A = 5, B = 9, C = 11, D = 2.
-Compute the snapshot advancement
+Suppose an address book has the following consnesus weights: A = 5, B = 9, C = 11, D = 2.
+Compute the snapshot
-threshold for node A.
+advancement threshold for node A.

-Total consensus weight is 27.
+Total consensus weight is 27 (5+9+11+ 2).
 The amount of stake required to have >2/3 of the total weight is 19.
-Subtract A's weight,
-and A's snapshot advancement threshold is 14.
+Subtract A's weight, and A's snapshot advancement threshold is 14 (19-5).
 ```

 When a new event has a snapshot improvement score that is greater than or equal to the snapshot advancement threshold,